-How Much PMS Data Should We Include in Our Clinical Evaluation Reports?
+How Much Postmarket Surveillance (PMS) Data Should We Have In Our Clinical Evaluation Reports (CERs)?

 One of our customers recently asked this question, and it’s a good one.
 Much has been written about the need to maintain clinical evaluation reports (CER) throughout the entire life cycle of devices.
 There has been far more emphasis on postmarket surveillance (PMS) reporting in recent years, and the result is that clinical evaluation reports for established devices now often include a substantial amount of PMS data.
 Thus, when medical device regulatory professionals compile required postmarket reports, they rightfully wonder where to draw the line in terms of what to include in their CER.